-- updates of relevant federal and local laws to U.S. soybean farmers who are expected to respect and obey federal, state, and local laws. - 4.1.7 The National Association of Conservation Districts represents the United States' 3,000 conservation districts and the 17,000 men and women who voluntarily serve on their boards.
-Conservation districts are local units of government established under state law to carry out natural resource management programs at the state level.104 - 4.1.8 USDA Climate Hubs support farmers, ranchers, and forest landowners to develop strategies to maintain the productivity and profitability necessary to stay on the land with assessments, demonstrations, drought resources, ecosystem services, and research data.105
+- 4.1.5.8 Field Office Technical Guides customized for local soil and conditions are available to enable better production and conservation measures by producers.
+124 There are also Wildlife Habitat Evaluation Guides for numerous local plants and animals. - 4.1.6 The National Association of Conservation Districts represents the United States' 3,000 conservation districts and the 17,000 men and women who voluntarily serve on their boards.
+Conservation districts are local units of government established under state law to carry out natural resource management programs at the state level.125 - 4.1.7 USDA Climate Hubs support farmers, ranchers and forest landowners to develop strategies to maintain the productivity and profitability necessary to stay on the land through assessments, demonstrations, drought resources, ecosystem services and research data.126